phpDocumentor/phpDocumentor/docs/PSR.md

 Tags provide a way for authors to supply concise meta-data regarding the succeeding "Structural Element".
-They commonly consist of a name followed by white-space and a description or Inline DocBlock.
+They commonly consist of a name followed by white-space and a description or Inline PHPDoc.
 If a description is provided, it MAY span multiple lines and COULD follow a strict format dictated by the type of tag, as indicated by its name.